Stability in shape optimization with second variation

 Let us notice that these four shape gradients at balls are colinear.
-As a consequence, the balls are critical domains for the perimeter, $\lambda_{1}$ and Dirichlet energy under a fixed volume constraint since Euler-Lagrange equations are trivially satisfied, and also of $\lambda_{1}$ and Dirichlet energy under fixed {\Rd volume} constraint.
+As a consequence, the balls are critical domains for the perimeter, the Dirichlet energy and $\lambda_{1}$ (or any sum of these functionals) under a volume constraint, and these formula easily provide the value of the Lagrange-multiplier.

-{\Rd Let us turn our attention to the hessians.
-The value of $\ell_{2}[\lambda_{1}]$ is a bit more involved, so we deal with it in the next Lemma.
-For the other functionals, it is known that:}
+{ Let us turn our attention to the {\bf hessians}.
+The value of $\ell_{2}[\lambda_{1}]$ is a bit more involved, so we deal with it in the next lemma.
+For the other functionals, it is known from Lemma \ref{lemme:expression:derivees} that:}

-It is well known in the literature (see for example \cite{Dambrine} for $\Vol$, $P$ and $E$) that on balls these quadratic forms are coercive on their natural space as stated in next lemma.
-Let us make this point precise by diagonalizing the Hessian.
-The useful tool to explicit the shape hessian under consideration is spherical harmonics defined as the restriction to the unit sphere of harmonic polynomials.